openbmc/openbmc/poky/documentation/sdk-manual/appendix-customizing.rst

    SDK_TITLE ??= "${@d.getVar('DISTRO_NAME') or d.getVar('DISTRO')} SDK"

-While several ways exist to change this variable, an efficient method is to set the variable in your distribution's configuration file.
+While there are several ways of changing this variable, an efficient method is to set the variable in your distribution's configuration file.
 Doing so creates an SDK installer title that applies across your distribution.
 As an example, assume you have your own layer for your distribution named